SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/screen/dialog-for-followups.md

 > [!NOTE]
 > If you set visibility to owner only, the entry will appear in italics on the **Activities** section tab.

-This option is only available if **Confidential activities** is enabled for the current user in SuperOffice Settings and maintenance.
+This option is only available if **Confidential activities** is enabled for the current user in Settings and maintenance.

 ### Publish (requires separate license)